• Skip to primary navigation

 •

-Home > Experience Blog > What Are Americans’ Worst Phobias?
+Home > Learning > Behavioral & Mental Health > What Are Americans’ Worst Phobias?
 Get the Latest Findings

 What Are Americans’ Worst Phobias?
 Get the Latest Findings

 In an effort to explore Americans’ most common fears and how these relate to phobias, we recently conducted a large-scale survey of a broad sample of the U.S. population and asked respondents to tell us what they were most afraid of.
-The goal was to better understand the relationship between fears and phobias (two distinct yet related phenomena) and the driving force behind phobias in particular.
-What follow are the results of this landmark survey into Americans’ most common fears, including a discussion of phobias and how they develop….
+The goal was to better understand the relationship between people’s worst fears and phobias (two distinct yet related phenomena) and the driving force behind phobias in particular.
+This article offers some in-depth fear statistics and explores the prevalence of phobias and how they develop.

 First, What Is a Phobia?

-A phobia describes an intense, chronic, and irrational fear of something specific.
-Most phobias involve something that can be dangerous or harmful, but a person’s response manifests itself in a way that’s not equal to the level of potential risk, which is what makes a phobia irrational by definition.
+A phobia is an intense, chronic and irrational fear of something specific.
+Most phobias involve something that can be dangerous or harmful, but a person responds more intensely than the level of potential risk warrants, which is what makes a phobia irrational by definition.

-For example, phobias involving spiders, germs, and heights are among our most common fears, and it’s true—these things could be dangerous.
-Germs can cause disease, spider bites can be poisonous, and falling from a high place can cause fatal injury.
-But most cases in which phobias arise are situations in which the subject of fear doesn’t pose a threat to the person experiencing the phobia.
+For example, phobias involving spiders, germs and heights are commonplace, and these things truly could be dangerous.
+Spider bites can be risky, germs can cause disease and falling from a high place can cause fatal injury.
+However, phobias often arise in situations when the subject of fear doesn’t pose a threat to the person experiencing the phobia.
 For instance, a person with acrophobia (a fear of heights) may still be affected by this crippling fear on higher stories of a building, even when surrounded by walls and windows.

-Specific phobia fits into a category of documented anxiety disorders — conditions where anxiety, panic, fear, and worry detract from a person’s ability to function normally, either on a chronic (long-term) or acute (temporary) basis.
+Specific phobias fit into a category of documented anxiety disorders — conditions where anxiety, panic, fear and worry detract from a person’s ability to function normally, either on a chronic (long-term) or acute (temporary) basis.

 The Prevalence of Phobias in America

-The most common form of phobia is the one that causes the lowest level of impairment.
-Around 48 percent of respondents said they suffered from a mild phobia, 30 percent reported the effects of their disorder were moderate, and 22 percent experienced extreme phobic impairment.
+Using this scale, the most common form of phobia is the one that causes the lowest level of impairment.
+Around 48% of respondents said they suffered from a mild phobia, 30% reported the effects of their disorder were moderate and 22% experienced extreme phobic impairment.

 Symptoms of Phobia

 Phobia symptoms tend to manifest in stages.
 People don’t have to be physically exposed to the source of their fear.
-In fact, thinking about a specific phobia can induce a feeling of dread, fear, and anxiety.
+In fact, just thinking about a specific phobia can induce a feeling of dread, fear and anxiety.

-When presented with phobic stimuli, someone with a phobia may experience nausea, panic attacks, sweating, increased heartbeat, elevated blood pressure, and difficulties breathing.
-This experience can lead to an internalization of the response, so that over time a person becomes habituated to reacting in the same way.
-Feelings of worthlessness, low self-esteem, and the urge to make lifestyle changes to avoid exposure at all costs in the future are also common outgrowths over time.
+When presented with phobic stimuli, someone with a phobia may experience nausea, panic attacks, sweating, increased heartbeat, elevated blood pressure and difficulty breathing.
+This experience can lead to an internalization of the response so that, over time, a person becomes habituated to reacting in the same way.
+Feelings of worthlessness, low self-esteem and the urge to make lifestyle changes to avoid exposure at all costs in the future are also common outcomes.

 What Causes Phobias to Develop?

-Many fears are understandable—spiders, snakes, heights, and illnesses are all among the most common fears faced by a large segment of the population.
+Many fears are understandable — spiders, snakes, heights and illnesses are among the most common fears faced by a large segment of the population.
 But how do extreme fears become documented phobias?

-Although nothing is certain in this regard, scientists and mental health researchers believe there are two primary causes of phobia:
+Although nothing is certain in this regard, scientists and mental health researchers believe there are two primary causes of phobias:

-• Adverse experiences: It’s believed that a traumatic experience can cause a phobia to develop.
-Treatment for post-traumatic stress disorder (PTSD) and treatment for phobias are often heavily linked and discussed in the same breath.
+• Adverse experiences.
+It’s believed that a traumatic experience can cause a phobia to develop.
+Treatment for post-traumatic stress disorder and treatment for phobias are often heavily linked and discussed in the same breath.

 Common Myths About Phobias